RainWorks-Software/openfooddataset/docs/OFDJSON.md

 The ``totalRoughly`` variable is only for percentages and does not accurately represent the actual amount of lines in the file.
 The number is taken from the [Hugging Face Dataset](https://huggingface.co/datasets/openfoodfacts/product-database) from the Parquet data rows.

 ### Downloading OFDjson
-The archive can be downloaded [here]().
+The archive can be downloaded [here](https://drive.google.com/uc?export=download&id=1r4LusurIrdr-vPZU0xL18lpu3NCl-p-R)*.
 Keep in mind that it is compressed using gzip compression level -9, and that once uncompressed, the ``products/`` folder takes about ~65GB of storage uncompressed.

+\**this link is from my school's Google Drive, since they offer me unlimited storage.*